Articles

 Measure both hot and cold

-Hot water allocation
+Hot or cold water allocation

 More than one supply line to each residential unit